Diligence (Scots law): Attachment

-Attachment is a form of diligence that allows a creditor to seize and sell a debtor's corporeal moveable property (ie: property which can be physically moved such as cars/jewellery/clothes etc.).
-Only corporeal moveable property which is owned by the debtor can be seized and removed.
-However, a sheriff court officer is entitled to proceed on the assumption that any property in possession of the debtor is also owned by them.
+Attachment is a form of diligence that allows a creditor to seize and sell a debtor's corporeal moveable property (i.e..: property that can be physically moved such as cars, jewellery and clothes).
+Only corporeal moveable property that is owned by the debtor can be seized and removed.
+However, a sheriff court officer is entitled to proceed on the assumption that any property in possession of debtors is also owned by them.

-Attachment replaced the diligence of poinding, after a sustained political campaign by Scottish Socialist Party leader Tommy Sheridan MSP.
+Attachment replaced the diligence of poinding after a sustained political campaign by the Scottish Socialist Party leader, Tommy Sheridan MSP.

 Process of Attachment

-Charge to Pay
+Charge to pay

-Prior to the commencement of attachment proceedings, a charge to pay must be served on the debtor calling on them to make payment within a certain number of days.
-Upon expiry of this charge days without payment, the creditor can launch legal proceedings against the debtor.
+Prior to the commencement of attachment proceedings, a charge to pay must be served on debtors to call on them to make payment within a certain number of days.
+Upon expiry of the charge days without payment, creditors may launch legal proceedings against debtors.

 Debt Advice and Information Package (DAIP)

-A DAIP, discussed above, must be served on the debtor who is a natural person at least 12 weeks in advance of the execution of the attachment.
+A DAIP, as discussed above, must be served on the debtor who is a natural person at least 12 weeks in advance of the execution of the attachment.

 Valuation and Service of Schedule of Goods

-Following service of the charge to pay and DAIP, the creditor can instruct Sheriff Officers to attend a debtor's premises.
-Thereafter, the Sheriff Officers will attend the debtor's premises in order to value property for sale.
-Sheriff Officers are allowed to enter shut and locked premises for the purposes of valuation.
-Property should be valued at the price it could vetch if sold on the open market.
+Following service of the charge to pay and DAIP, the creditor may instruct sheriff officers to attend a debtor's premises.
+Thereafter, sheriff officers will attend the debtor's premises to value property for sale.
+Sheriff officers are allowed to enter shut and locked premises for the purposes of valuation.
+Property should be valued at the price that it could obtain if it were sold on the open market.

-Following valuation of the corporeal moveable property, the Sheriff Officers must immediately make a schedule identifying all corporeal moveable property owned by the debtor.
-This schedule must then be given to the debtor, or a copy left at the premises.
+Following valuation of the corporeal moveable property, sheriff officers must immediately make a schedule identifying all corporeal moveable property owned by the debtor.
+The schedule must then be given to the debtor or a copy of it left at the premises.
 All property listed in the schedule is known as the attached articles.
 Any person interfering with an attached article is liable to conviction for contempt of court and liable to the creditor for the value of the interfered attached article.